Haroutio/react-refresher/README.md

 # React Refresher

 This will be the third video tutorial I will be following, which is Traversy Medias ReactJS Crash Course on YouTube.
-With the documentation and a notebook by my side, I'm hoping to push through and go through this tutorial as much as I need to in order to fully process what each line of code is doing.
-After this tutorial I'm going to jump right into just building a bunch of React projects.
-Unfortunately, being away from web development has made me very rusty.
-So much so, that I barely remember anything from React and it simply looks unfamiliar.
-I'll be focusing solely on React for the time being and will aim at building a few projects after this tutorial, seeing as it's my weakest link as of right now.
+With the documentation and a notebook by my side, I'm hoping to push through and go through this tutorial as though I'm a beginner.
+A lot has changed since I worked with React.

+UPDATE: After completing this tutorial, it's become clear that time is the enemy and a lot has changed.
+Overall it seems pretty simple once you get going and making changes becomes a breeze.
+I'll be working on some react projects after this to get some practice hours in.